 “In terms of downhill skateboarding, if you try to brake from 80 kilometers per hour on a board weighing 5 kilograms, it’s harder than a board of 3 or 4 kilograms, so it makes the whole handling easier,” Manger says.
 But he’s also considering the whole experience, not just the fun part: Longboarders have to walk up long hills to skate down them, so any reduction in weight will also make the board easier to carry.

-Most traditional skateboard trucks are aluminium; Manger used the much heavier titanium, but the lattice pattern required far less material, making the truck much lighter.
-“Titanium has almost double the density of aluminium, so it was a challenge,” he says.
-“But the big change was that the truck’s upper, moving part—called the hanger—is normally a caster with a steel axle inside an aluminium body.
+Most traditional skateboard trucks are aluminum; Manger used the much heavier titanium, but the lattice pattern required far less material, making the truck much lighter.
+“Titanium has almost double the density of aluminum, so it was a challenge,” he says.
+“But the big change was that the truck’s upper, moving part—called the hanger—is normally a caster with a steel axle inside an aluminum body.
 Both of my hanger designs are made out of one part, and the axles are hollow as well, with the lattice going inside the axis.”

 Manger calls the process “hybrid design, combining organic forms with lattice structures,” evoking cross sections from biology class.
 Think of a bird skeleton at first, and then go deeper inside the bone design.
 Rather than being mostly solid, the bones of birds are almost completely hollow, the result of millions of years of evolution.
 They contain complicated lattices that provide structural integrity with the least material possible to ensure low mass, a prerequisite for flight.
 And the philosophy behind Project TOST was indeed—as Manger presented to potential partners—an intention to “copy nature.”

-Many topology-optimized parts like Manger’s truck are impossible to manufacture traditionally.
+Many parts designed using topology optimization like Manger’s truck are impossible to manufacture traditionally.
 Milling or casting techniques don’t have the finesse to remove material amid that tangle of detail.
 All of the lattice beams in Project TOST prototypes were less than a millimeter wide, which precluded those methods while also giving the project a quantum leap forward.
 “It was a goal to investigate the limit for metal additive manufacturing, the minimum feature size,” Manger says.

 That made the right manufacturing partner critical, and Manger found it in Fraunhofer IWU, a big name in German production-technology R&D. “The Institute’s focus is on metal additive manufacturing and other lightweight designs, so it was the perfect partner,” Manger says.
 “I was happy to find such a big organization to work with, and they supported me with the access to the building and manufacturing facilities, especially a GE Concept Laser M2, which is a laser-beam-melting machine.
 It gave me a lot of know-how.”